jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>

 _Civilizations always rise and fall.
 Trust funds, savings accounts, jobs, and titles don't survive the end of a civilization.
 That's why nobody should want to be part of a society's collapse.
-To avoid ours, you need to step up and upgrade our society to the Internet Age._
+To avoid ours, you need to step up and upgrade our culture to the Internet Age._

 ## Techvolution Builds on the Past